-Tip plasty, also called nose tip surgery or tip rhinoplasty is a type of plastic surgery procedure, a sub-treatment of rhinoplasty,
+Tip plasty, also called nose tip surgery or tip rhinoplasty, is a kind of rhinoplasty

 Prices listed on this page are the average price for Tip Plasty.
 Clinics may require more details regarding your medical condition in order to provide you with a personalized Tip Plasty quote.
 For a more accurate Tip Plasty price quote, please click HERE.